What Is An Accent?

 Though speaking with an accent is not a speech and language disorder, the person most qualified to guide you through the process is a speech and language pathologist (SLP).
 An SLP is trained to evaluate your speech pattern, sound pronunciation and the rhythm and intonation of speech before creating an individualized plan.

-Please contact us to discuss how a licensed speech and language pathologist can help you achieve your goals.
+Schedule an introductory call to discuss how a licensed speech and language pathologist can help you achieve your goals.

 “I was so impressed with the results I achieved through the Great Speech accent modification program.
 The therapist understood my career goals and together we set a realistic schedule of sessions.
 Now I confidently deliver presentations without constant requests to repeat information.”